 Active duty does not include "reserve" duty.
-Finally, the veteran must have been discharged for conditions other than dishonorable.
+Finally, the veteran must have been discharged under conditions other than dishonorable.

-DISABILITY REQUIREMENT
+DISABLITY REQUIREMENT

-The VA pension is "non-service-connected" because the veteran or veteran's surviving spouse's disability does not need to be connected to or resulting from the veteran's military service.
-To medically qualify for base pension, claimants must be either age 65 or older, or totally and permanently disabled, or a resident in a nursing home.
-To receive the enhanced pension with Aid and Attendance, the claimant must require the aid of another person in order to perform personal functions required in everyday living.
+The VA pension is "non-service-connected" because the veteran's or veteran's surviving spouse's disability does not need to be connected to or resulting from the veteran's military service.
+To medically qualify for base pension, veterans must be either age 65 or older, or totally and permanently disabled or a resident in a nursing home.
+To receive the enhanced pension with Aid and Attendance, the claimant must require the aid of another person or require supervision from harm in order to perform personal functions required in everyday living.